Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 No injury, no damage MV-104 Report crash just in case an injury appears later.

-No motor vehicle involved Aided Report Cannot be used to file No-Fault insurance claim, since it states no motor vehicle involved.
+No motor vehicle involved Aided Report Cannot be used to file No-Fault insurance claim, because it states no motor vehicle involved.
+(Get one anyways, to document road or other hazards and in case you later need to make a related claim.)

 *Some attorneys believe the PAR has more authority in court than the self-submitted MV-104, and urge victims to wait for the police for that reason.